-Internal Audit is an independent, objective assurance and consulting activity designed to add value and improve operations.
+Enterprise Risk and Audit Services carries on the internal audit function for the Region of Peel.
+Internal audit is an independent, objective assurance and consulting activity designed to add value and improve operations.

-Internal Audit's mandate is to provide value-added advice, assurance and risk management services that support organizational success.
-Internal Audit does this through:
+Enterprise Risk and Audit Service’s mandate is to provide value-added advice, assurance and risk management services that support organizational success.
+Enterprise Risk and Audit Services does this through:

 - Reviewing programs and services to assess the effectiveness of key controls in mitigating risk that may impact the achievement of established objectives.

 - Evaluating the risk management processes to determine that risks are aligned with risk appetite and that risk management information is captured and communicated through the Region of Peel.